Thefolle/ThesisFragility/RecommendationsFromTheWild.md

 Instead of presentational or cryptic names, always use ID and class names that reflect the purpose of the element in question, or that are otherwise generic.

-Names that are specific and reflect the purpose of the element should be preferred as these are most understandable and the least likely to change.
+**Names that are specific and reflect the purpose of the element should be preferred as these are most understandable and the least likely to change.**

 Generic names are simply a fallback for elements that have no particular or no meaning different from their siblings.
 They are typically needed as “helpers.”

-**Using functional or generic names reduces the probability of unnecessary document or template changes**.
+Using functional or generic names reduces the probability of unnecessary document or template changes.

 ```CSS
 /* Not recommended: meaningless */